-- His Presence would consider His people with favor and give them rest. “‘Now therefore, I pray You, if I have found favor in Your sight, let me know Your ways that I may know You, so that I may find favor in Your sight.
+- His Presence, in response to the mediator, would consider His people with favor and give them rest.
+“Now therefore, I pray You, if I have found favor in Your sight, let me know Your ways that I may know You, so that I may find favor in Your sight.
 Consider too, that this nation is Your people.”
 14 And He said, “My presence shall go with you, and I will give you rest,” (33:13-14).

 - His Presence would grant favor and distinguish His people.
 “For how then can it be known that I have found favor in Your sight, I and Your people?
 Is it not by Your going with us, so that we, I and Your people, may be distinguished from all the other people who are upon the face of the earth?”
 (33:16).

 - His Presence would be only partially revealed.
 But He said, “You cannot see My face, for no man can see Me and live!”
 21 Then the Lord said, “Behold, there is a place by Me, and you shall stand there on the rock; 22 and it will come about, while My glory is passing by, that I will put you in the cleft of the rock and cover you with My hand until I have passed by.
 23 Then I will take My hand away and you shall see My back, but My face shall not be seen,” (33:20-23).